Familia Caritatis: History

 Nicholis's followers escaped the gallows and the stake, for they combined with some success the wisdom of the serpent and the harmlessness of the dove.
 They would only discuss their doctrines with sympathizers; they showed every respect for authority, and considered outward conformity a duty.
 This quietist attitude, while it saved them from molestation, hampered propaganda.

 Members of the Familists included the cartographer Abraham Ortelius and the publisher Christopher Plantin.
 Plantin worked during the day as Philip II of Spain's printer of Catholic documents for the Counter-Reformation and otherwise surreptitiously printed Familist literature.

 Nicholis's chief apostle in England was Christopher Vitell, who led the largest group of Familists in Balsham, Cambridgeshire.
+He also translated Nicholis’ writings into English.

-In October 1580 Roger Goad, Bridgewater, and William Fulke engaged in the examination of John Bourne, a glover, and some others of the Family of Love who were confined in Wisbech Castle, on the Isle of Ely.
+In 1580 Queen Elizabeth directed an inquiry to be made into their practices and their books were ordered to be burnt.
+In October 1580 Roger Goad and William Fulke took part in the examination of John Bourne, a glover, and some others of the Family of Love who were confined in Wisbech Castle, on the Isle of Ely.
 In the 1580s, it was discovered that some of the Yeomen of the Guard for Elizabeth I were Familists.
 The Queen did nothing about it, raising questions about her beliefs.
 The keeper of the lions in the Tower of London for James VI and I was also a Familist.

+By the early 1600’s their numbers were diminishing.
 The society lingered into the early years of the eighteenth century.
 The leading idea of its service of love was relying on sympathy and tenderness for its members' moral and spiritual edification.
 Thus, in an age of strife and polemics, it seemed to afford a refuge for quiet, gentle spirits and meditative temperaments.
 The Quakers, Baptists and Unitarians may have derived some of their ideas from the "Family".